Introduction to Pandas DataFrame.query() Function

 pandas dataframe query

-Sometimes during EDA(Exploratory Data Analysis) selecting or filtering data frames can be a tedious task.
-Hence pandas provide some functions that make this task a cakewalk even for beginners.
+Sometimes, during EDA (Exploratory Data Analysis), selecting or filtering data frames can be tedious.
+Hence, pandas provide some functions that make this task a cakewalk even for beginners.
 The query is a highly useful function.
-It enables users to analyze and filter the data just like where clause in SQL.
-Also, it helps in compiling several conditions simultaneously in a memory-efficient manner as it does not uses temporary variables.
+It enables users to analyze and filter the data just like the where clause in SQL.
+Also, it helps in compiling several conditions simultaneously in a memory-efficient manner as it does not use temporary variables.

 Syntax